Esri/storymap-journal/README.md

  * [Licensing](#licensing)

 ## Introduction
 A Map Journal application can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](http://storymaps.arcgis.com/) or from a [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
-The Journal's data are stored in a Web Application Item (this include the narrative content, reference to the webmap(s), pictures, videos and the settings).
+The Journal's data are stored in a Web Application Item (this includes the narrative content, reference to the webmap(s), pictures, videos and the settings).
-This repository provide the application source code for developers that wants to customize Map Journal.
+This repository provides the application source code for developers that want to customize Map Journal.

 For more information about the Map Journal, including a gallery of examples and a step-by-step tutorial, please see the [Map Journal](http://storymaps.arcgis.com/en/app-list/map-journal/) page on the [Esri Story Maps website](http://storymaps.arcgis.com/).

 ## Instructions
 First create your Map Journal in ArcGIS Online using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/map-journal/tutorial/).
 Once your story is ready, you have to find its ID in ArcGIS Online.
-The ID is a 32 characters strings that you will find in your browser bar when you are consulting your journal.
+The ID is a 32 character string that you will find in your web browser's address bar when you are viewing your journal.

 ![App ID](map-journal-help-application-id.png)

 1. [Download the application](http://links.esri.com/storymaps/map_journal_template_zip)
 2. Deploy the application on your webserver.
 See [FAQ](#how-to-deploy-the-application-on-a-web-server) for details
-3. Edit index.html, find the configuration section on line 38 and paste your application ID
+3. Edit index.html, find the configuration section on line 38 and paste in your application ID
 4. Navigate to index.html (e.g., `http://127.0.0.1/MapJournal/index.html`)

 Enjoy!